Countdown to 1st April 2020, when the central government grant to councils runs out and councils face a financial

 Local authorities are in a precarious financial situation.

 With a Government preoccupied with Brexit, the creaking NHS and the housing crisis, the urgent questions about future council resourcing remain unanswered.

-Business rate retention policy has been scaled back and delayed, the fair funding review has yet to report and the social care green paper are long overdue, and all the while Revenue Support Grant is still on course to disappear by 2020.
+Business rate retention policy has been scaled back and delayed, the fair funding review has yet to report and the social care green paper is long overdue.
+All the while Revenue Support Grant is still on course to disappear by 2020.

 Councils are facing a cliff-edge and need answers now.
 2019 must be the year this happens.

-LGiU is leading the Local Finance Taskforce, working with senior local government representatives and sector experts to raise the profile of these issues to a wider audience and force the Government to provide much-needed policy clarity.
+LGiU has led the Local Finance Taskforce through 2018 and 2019, working with senior local government representatives and sector experts to raise the profile of these issues to a wider audience and force the Government to provide much-needed policy clarity.